isomerpages/mlaw-corp/news/speeches/_posts/2023-11-24-post-Speech by SPS Mdm Rahayu Mahzam, at Syariah Court of Singapore's 65th Anniversary.md

 (a) After the divorce application is filed, one of the first events that parties will be directed to attend is mediation.
 Mediation was introduced in the SYC in 1999.
 It has been helpful in encouraging parties to reach amicable settlements, thus saving parties time and cost, and helping the family move on with less acrimony.</p>

 <p style="margin-left: 40px">
 (b) If the divorce is contested the Court may appoint hakam, or marital conciliators.
 The hakam are asatizah, or religious scholars, who will help parties explore reconciliation.
 If reconciliation is not possible, the hakam encourages parties to part amicably in accordance with the principles of Islam.
 These efforts help to preserve a harmonious relationship between parties post-divorce, so that they can co-parent effectively and preserve the strong parent-child relationship.
 The hakam process has been practised since SYC’s inception and strengthened over the years.
-For example, SYC launched the Hakam’s Ideals – Knowledge, Methodology, Application, Heart (“**H.I.K.M.A.H.**”) training and assessment framework in March 2023.
+For example, SYC launched the Hakam’s Ideals – Knowledge, Methodology, Application, Heart (“<b>H.I.K.M.A.H.</b>**”) training and assessment framework in March 2023.
 Under this framework, hakam undergo regular training on legal, social science and substantive Muslim law topics, as well as practical modules such as role-play sessions.</p>

 <p style="margin-left: 40px">
 (c) There are also programmes to help parties and the minor children deal with the emotional fallout of the divorce.
 One such example is the Children-in-Between Programme, which is run by trained counsellors.
 The program helps parents understand more about what their children are going through and equips the children with skills to cope with their parents’ divorce.</p>